This project did not begin as a software idea.

 Twenty years in other people's neighborhoods

 Most of the people serving on those boards were volunteers, not professionals.
-They gave their evenings and weekends to follow the internal rules and protocols their community had agreed to, usually without pay, often without much thanks.
+They generously gave their evenings and weekends to help their communities, usually without pay and often without much appreciation.
 I respected that then, and I still do.
-Most of them were doing their honest best to hold up their end of a system they didn't design alone.

-I had always enjoyed building things and experimenting with new ideas, so I built a chicken coop, designed innovative egg collection systems, and raised chickens and rabbits.
-Our subdivision had rules discouraging such things, though they weren't legally enforceable.
-Before beginning, I visited most of my immediate neighbors, explained what I wanted to do, and asked for their blessing.
-They all supported the idea.
+Around that same time, something unexpected happened in our own neighborhood.
+I had always enjoyed building things and experimenting with new ideas, so I built a chicken coop, designed my own egg collection systems, and raised chickens and rabbits.
+Although our subdivision discouraged those activities, I visited my immediate neighbors before beginning, explained what I wanted to do, and asked for their blessing.
+Every one of them supported the idea.

 Full circle

-Words could only carry that idea so far, so we put it into music instead — an attempt to capture what a Link actually feels like, and how the strength of each one is what makes a whole community strong.
-This isn't background noise or a corporate jingle.
-It's the emotional root everything else here grew out of.
+Words could only carry that idea so far, so we put it into music instead — an attempt to capture what a Link actually feels like, and how the strength of every individual connection ultimately determines the strength of an entire community.
+This isn't background music or a corporate jingle.
+It's the emotional foundation from which everything else here grew.

 Listen